 - fast heart beat or disturbed heart rhythm

 - increased or decreased blood pressure

 - fluid on the lungs

 The advice on using naloxone for overdose already addresses its careful use to try to mitigate such risks.
-It is recommended to start with a sufficient but relatively small dose of naloxone, providing further small doses as needed.
-Taking this graduated approach to giving the naloxone, in simple steps, will be a key element of any locally provided information materials and/or training.
+Clinical guidelines recommend starting with a sufficient but relatively small dose of naloxone, providing further small doses as needed.
+Taking this graduated approach to giving the naloxone, in simple steps, will be an important element of any locally-provided information materials and training.